ttscoff/na_gem/src/README.md

 #### Add tasks at the end of a project

 By default, tasks are added at the top of the target project (Inbox, etc.).
-If you prefer new tasks to go at the bottom by default, include `--add_at end` as a global option when running `initconfig`.
+If you prefer new tasks to go at the end of the project by default, include `--add_at end` as a global option when running `initconfig`.

 ### Prompt Hooks

 You can add a prompt command to your shell to have na automatically list your next actions when you `cd` into a directory.
 To install a prompt command for your current shell, just run `na prompt install`.
 It works with Zsh, Bash, and Fish.
 If you'd rather make the changes to your startup file yourself, run `na prompt show` to get the hook and instructions printed out for copying.

+If you're using a single global file, you'll need `--cwd_as` to be `tag` or `project` for a prompt command to work. na will detect which system you're using and provide a prompt command that lists actions based on the current directory using either project or tag.

 > You can also get output for shells other than the one you're currently using by adding "bash", "zsh", or "fish" to the show or install command.
 <!--JEKYLL{:.tip}-->